tryton/tryton/doc/index.rst

   header, the address of the recipient, a date, a greeting, an ending and the signature of the current reader.

-The *Check VIES* wizard allow to check the VAT number of parties with the VIES web service.
+The *Check VIES* wizard allow to check the European VAT number identifier of parties with the VIES web service.

 Address